anandgupta-analytics/Used-Car-Price-Prediction-Using-Regression-Models-and-Decision-Trees/README.md

-🚗 Predicting Used Car Prices with Machine Learning
+**Predicting Used Car Prices with Machine Learning**

-🧠 Project Title
+Project Title
 Used Car Price Prediction using Regression Models Individual Project – MS in Business Analytics, UMass Amherst

-📌 Overview
+Overview
 This project focuses on building a predictive model to estimate the resale value of used cars based on features such as mileage, engine capacity, brand, fuel type, and more.
 The goal was to apply regression-based machine learning techniques to create a model that can deliver accurate and interpretable price predictions.

-🎯 Objectives
+Objectives
 Clean and preprocess real-world used car data

 Perform exploratory data analysis (EDA) to uncover trends and correlations